Khanh-BangPham/BengCreativeAI/README-en.md

 - [x] Video material sources are **high-definition** and **royalty-free**, and you can also use your own **local materials**
 - [x] Supports integration with various models such as **OpenAI**, **Moonshot**, **Azure**, **gpt4free**, **one-api**, **Qwen**, **Google Gemini**, **Ollama**, **DeepSeek**, **ERNIE** and more
-    - For users in China, it is recommended to use **DeepSeek** or **Moonshot** as the large model provider (directly accessible in China, no VPN needed.
-Free credits upon registration, generally sufficient for use)

 ### Future Plans 📅